Mardam-Bey

 Mardam-Bey (مردم بك) is a surname of a prominent Syrian family of Ottoman Turkish ancestry.
 Mardam-Bey’s are also the descendants of Abd Al Rahman Ben Mouhamad Ben Moustafa Bey Al Kourmoshi whose ancestor is the famous minister Lala Moustafa Pasha, the Grand Vizier of the Ottoman Empire and the leader of the conquest of Cyprus Island.
-This family is considered one of the most honorable and glorious families in Damascus.
-The family members were known to be the elite of the society and didn't meddle in other people's lives.
-They were peaceful in contrast to other prominent families in Damascus.

 People with the surname Mardam-Bey include: